GibzFGC/MVScripts/README.md

 All of the needed documentation is provided in the plugin.

-- Credit isn't necessary but welcomed if you feel I've done enough for it.
+- Some may require credit, please read the documentation inside the plugin.
-- Free for non-commercial and commercial use.
+- Most are free for non-commercial and commercial use.
+Once again, check the documentation.
-- If you'd like, down the line I could always help test your game!
+- If you like my plugins and would like a game tester, I could always help test your game!